 Hello.
 I am Rev. Fr.
-Robert S. Aliunzi, a Ugandan native but recently naturalized as an American citizen.
-I am also a missionary priest currently serving as Pastor of St. Andrew the Apostle in Chandler, Arizona and served for 8 years as the Dean of the Northwest Deanery in the Diocese of Phoenix, Arizona.
+Robert S. Aliunzi, AJ, a Ugandan native but recently naturalized as an American citizen.
+I am also a missionary priest belonging to the Apostles of Jesus Religious Order. currently, I am the Pastor of St. Andrew the Apostle in Chandler, Arizona and previously served for eight years as the Dean of the Northwest Deanery and eight years in the Presbyteral Council and College of Consultors in the Diocese of Phoenix, Arizona.

-I’m so excited to have the opportunity to introduce you to E3 Africa, an organization committed to educating the orphaned, impoverished and often forgotten of Christ’s children.
+I’m so excited to have the opportunity to introduce you to E3 Africa, an organization committed to educating the orphaned, impoverished and often forgotten of God’s children.

-In a country that has a history of poverty and rural devastation, I am excited that hundreds of Ugandan students are now finding their lives transformed through education provided by the loving sponsors of E3 Africa.
-There was a time when these students would never have dared to dream of a life beyond subsistence, but through the educational opportunities provided to them by E3 Africa sponsors, they now plan productive futures and ways in which to contribute toward the economic transformation of their own communities.
+In a country that has a history of poverty and rural devastation, I am excited that hundreds of Ugandan children are now finding their lives transformed through education provided by the loving sponsors of E3 Africa.
+There was a time when these students would never have dared to dream of a life beyond subsistence, but through the educational opportunities provided to them by E3 Africa sponsors, they now plan productive futures and ways in which to contribute toward the economic and social transformation of their own communities and their own lives.

-Reflecting back, I came to realize that these experiences were really blessings from God that had taught me about compassion, love and understanding.
+Reflecting, I came to realize that these experiences were blessings from God that had taught me about compassion, love and understanding.
 Had it not been for the intervention of many kind people along the way, I would never have been able to finish my seminary training or go into the priesthood.
 My childhood experiences shaped my adult world and created a passion for helping other orphans.
-They helped to define my priesthood in no small way and “Whatsoever you do to the least of my brothers, that, you do unto me” (Mt.25:40), became my inspiration.
+They helped to define my priesthood in no small way and “Whatsoever you do to the least of my brothers, that, you do unto me” (Matthew 25:40), became my inspiration.

-In gratitude, I began paying the school fees and living expenses of other Ugandan orphans who were so similar to me.
+In gratitude, I began paying the school fees and living expenses of other Ugandan orphans who were so like me.
 In 2004, I was assigned by my religious order to the United States.
-I began my training at Saint Thomas Aquinas parish in Avondale, Arizona and then went on to St. James parish in Glendale as pastor.
-Rosalie Weller and I established EENU with the support of the parishioners of St. James.
-EENU became an official outreach ministry of St. James parish and a registered NGO in Uganda in 2005.
+I began my training at Saint Thomas Aquinas Catholic Church in Avondale, Arizona and then went on to St. James Roman Catholic parish in Glendale as pastor.
+Rosalie Weller, a parishioner of St. James, and I established EENU (Efforts to Educate the Needy children of Uganda) with the support of the parishioners of St. James.
+EENU became an official outreach ministry of the St. James parish and a registered NGO in Uganda in 2005.
 A year later, under the advice of Bishop Thomas Olmsted of the Roman Catholic Diocese of Phoenix, the organization became a registered (501c3) non-profit organization called EENU-USA, Inc. In 2013, we renamed our organization E3 Africa to reflect our mission of Educating, Enriching and Empowering our students in Uganda.

 E3 Africa also has a Board of Directors in Kampala.
 Joseph Ambayo, our Ugandan Executive Director, manages the ground operations after years of volunteering his time to E3 Africa.
 As a former secondary school teacher and school administrator, Joseph has a solid understanding of the Ugandan educational system, teen psychology and behavioral attitudes.

 Donations are vital in supporting our operational expenses and are critical to our continued success.
-Student sponsorship is vital to our ability to educate poorer, rural Ugandan teens.
-We are always interested in joining up with persons with interest in education, business and international affairs to work with us on our Board of Directors and Sponsorship, School Construction, Fundraising, Finance, Communications and Board Development committees.
+Student sponsorship is crucial to our ability to educate poorer, rural Ugandan youth.
+We are always interested in joining up with persons with interest in education or business and international affairs to work with us on our Board of Directors and Sponsorship, School Construction, Fundraising, Finance, Communications, Social Marketing and Board Development committees.
 I share our successes, hopes and dreams with you in anticipation that you will be inspired to join us in the warm glow of satisfaction that one receives from helping those so much less fortunate.
 We encourage you to learn more about us by exploring our website.